 ## <chr> <chr> <dbl> <dbl>

-We can see that in two instances the margin of error exceeds the estimate.
+The margins of error for these small-cell estimates are sizable relative to the estimates themselves, and across the full 1,716-row dataset the margin of error actually exceeds the estimate in roughly 43 percent of rows.
 One way to address this is through data aggregation.
-While the specific group estimates in this Census tract may be unreliable, the estimate for the total population over age 65 in the tract is likely better, but is not available directly from the ACS detailed tables.
+While the specific group estimates in any given Census tract may be unreliable, the estimate for the total population over age 65 in the tract is likely better, but is not available directly from the ACS detailed tables.
 In turn, we can summarize our data.

 The US Census Bureau publishes guidelines on how to calculate margins